Arthur Marks: Directorial career

 His positive experience working with actor Alex Rocco on Bonnie's Kids led Marks to cast Rocco in Detroit 9000, a gritty crime story which also featured Hari Rhodes and Scatman Crothers.
 The film was written by Academy Award Nominee Orville H. Hampton (who had worked with Marks previously on episodes of Perry Mason) and shot in Detroit, featuring numerous local personalities and landmarks.
 It was a financial success upon its release in 1973, but remained little-remembered until director Quentin Tarantino championed it decades later, re-releasing it theatrically through his short-lived Rolling Thunder Pictures in 1998, and on video in 1999.
 Tarantino also incorporated a line of dialogue from the film into the soundtrack for his own Jackie Brown.

 Along with his theatrical output in 1973, Marks also made a return to television, directing two episodes of The New Perry Mason, a revival of the character Marks had begun his directorial career working with (now played by Monte Markham instead of Raymond Burr).
 The series was short-lived, ending mid-season after only 15 episodes.

 Marks's next film, 1975's Bucktown, starring Fred Williamson and Pam Grier, found considerable financial success and established Marks as a director in the Blaxploitation genre.
 It attracted the attention of James Nicholson and Samuel Arkoff's American International Pictures, which distributed the picture and subsequently distributed most of Marks' later films.

 Following the success of Bucktown, Marks acquired the rights to the comic strip Friday Foster, adapting it into a 1975 film starring Pam Grier.
 The script, co-written with Hampton, adds themes of black political unity into a more traditional mystery structure.
 He then moved on to the blaxploitation/horror film J.D.'s Revenge and the ensemble comedy The Monkey Hu$tle (which starred Yaphet Kotto and featured Rudy Ray Moore), both in 1976.

-Following his work in film, Marks moved back to television, directing numerous episodes of Mannix, Starsky & Hutch, The Dukes of Hazardand "I Spy", as well as working to develop several new TV series with CBS, none of which never came to fruition.
+Following his work in film, Marks moved back to television, directing numerous episodes of Mannix, Starsky & Hutch, The Dukes of Hazzard and I Spy, as well as working to develop several new TV series with CBS, none of which never came to fruition.
 Marks also was called upon to "Doctor" a number of feature films that needed a reshoot, or a rewrite or a professional approach.
 He died at his home in Woodland Hills, Los Angeles on November 13, 2019.